-For serious winter snowshoeing over hiking trails and in the backcountry, you’ll want a winter hiking snowshoe that is durable, with aggressive crampons for traction, and a secure binding system that locks your boots to the snowshoes.
-If you’re interested in getting off the grid and snowshoeing through steep terrain and mountains, these are the 10 best snowshoes we recommend.
+For winter snowshoeing on hiking trails and in the backcountry, you want a winter hiking snowshoe that is durable, with aggressive crampons for traction and a secure binding system that locks your boots to the snowshoes.
+If you’re interested in getting off the grid and snowshoeing through backcountry terrain, these are the 10 best snowshoes we recommend.
 For more information, see our buying advice below.

 1. MSR Lightning Ascent Snowshoes